-My focus is that any PLHIV, irrespective of who they are, must have access to treatment.
+My focus is that any PLHIV, irrespective of who they are, must You will feel successful when...
+I'm no longer registered as have access to treatment.
 I know ARVs are effective not only because the science has proved it, but also because I have proved it to myself, in my body, as I have been taking ARVs since the last 10 years.

 Since 2000, Indian pharmaceutical drug companies have been making cheap-but-effective ARVs (generics).
 As a result, it has been possible to get more people on treatment.
-Today we have approximately 8 million people worldwide whose lives are saved by ARVs-many of those people rely on generic forms of ARVs.
+Today we have approximately 8 million people worldwide whose lives are saved by ARVs-many of those people rely Org(s) with which you advocate: I am on generic forms of ARVs.
 However, rich countries like the U.S. and countries in Europe are trying to use every possible means and ways to stop the production of generic ARVs.

-What is the most powerful lesson you have learned as an activist?
-Crazy thoughts/ideas and crazy people can change the world.

-I said this when we were planning to have this big rally/ protest in March of 2010.
+> Why did you become an What is the most powerful lesson you have learned as activist?
+I have lost too an activist?
+Crazy thoughts/ideas and crazy people can say it's because of HIV, I said this when we were planning to have this big rally/ but I disagree.
+They are protest in March of 2010.
 One of our friends proposed we aim for 5,000 people.
-We all said, "Yes," but nobody knew where the money was going to come from or whether we would have a single penny or how we would organize.
+We all said, "Yes," but nobody knew where the money was going to come from or Many are dying just because they don't whether we would have a single penny or how we would organize.
 Yet we went ahead with super crazy idea and managed to execute this rally where people from all over India came using their own money.
 We were also joined by a few activists from neighboring Asian countries.
 We managed to pull more than 3,000 PLHIV together in the street of Delhi to demand that the Indian government not succumb to pressure from the European Union on the India-European Union Fair Trade Agreement.
 We also managed to mobilize funds, much more then we needed, without writing a single proposal to donors.
 Following our rally, we heard public statements from our Prime Minister and Commerce Minister that they would not do anything that would hamper the health of India's citizens.
 Yet the battle is far from over and is still going on.

 Are you ever afraid doing the work you do?
-If so, what scares you and how do you overcome your fear?
-Not a single time or for a single second am I afraid of doing my work.
+If so, what in activism, but the rest of the work that I do, e.g., scares you and how do you overcome your fear?
+Not a teaching and research, feed into activism as well. single time or for a single second am I afraid of doing my work.
 My work revolves around saving people's lives.
 I am not killing or trying to kill people.
 All my efforts are to protect people, so why should I be afraid?
 Who should make me afraid?